department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 #### **Infrastructure Team**
   - Removes api.va.gov references from the revProxy.
+This should only happen once Apigee has been successfully set up as a new API gateway and fully owns the api.va.gov domains.
+  - While the revProxy still handles the api.va.gov domain, ensures that new rules added to the `nginx_api_server.conf` file get replicated in `ngix_new_api_server.conf`.
+  - Prevents new references to api.va.gov to be added to the vets-api config files `*-settings.local.yml.j2` and their EKS counterparts.
   - **Note:** At this time only the Dev website is in EKS.
 As other environments migrate to EKS, routing configurations will need to be updated and release timing will need to be re-evaluated.

     Reference: [Enabling new *platform-api.va.gov domains in EKS](https://vfs.atlassian.net/wiki/spaces/CLOUD/pages/2263351375).